 Further, these licenses, registrations and approvals are subject to several conditions, and our Company cannot assure that it shall be able to continuously meet such conditions or be able to prove compliance with such conditions to statutory authorities, and this may lead to cancellation, revocation or suspension of relevant licenses, approvals and registrations.
 We may be subject to penalties or suffer a disruption in our business activities, any of which could adversely affect our results of operations.
 Further, our Company will be responsible for bearing any and all liabilities arising out of this non-compliance.
-If we are unable to renew, maintain or obtain the required registrations or approvals, it may result in the interruption of our operations and may have a material adverse effect on our revenues and operations, suspension, or revocation of any of the licenses, approvals and registrations may result in the interruption of our operatial adverse effect on our business.
-For further details on the licenses obtained by our Company and licenses for which renewal applications have been made, kindly refer the chapter titled "Government and Other Approvals" beginning on page 215 of this Red Herring Prospectus.
+If we are unable to renew, maintain or obtain the required registrations or approvals, it may result in the interruption of our operations and may have a material adverse effect on our revenues and operations.
+Failure by our Company to renew, maintain or obtain the required licenses or approvals, or cancellation, suspension, or revocation of any of the licenses, approvals and registrations may result in the interruption of our Company's operations and may have a material adverse effect on our business.
+For further details on the licenses obtained by our Company and licenses for which renewal applications have been made, kindly refer the chapter titled "Government and Other Approvals" beginning on page 215 of this Prospectus.

 10. In addition to our existing indebtedness for our existing operations, we may incur further indebtedness during the course of business.
-We cannot assure that we would be able to service our existing and/or additional indebtedness.
+We cannot assure that we would be able to service our existing and/ or additional indebtedness.

-As on March 31, 2024 our Company's total borrowings are \gtrless 543.46 lacs.
+As on March 31, 2024 our Company's total borrowings are ₹ 543.46 lacs.
 In addition to the indebtedness for our existing operations, we may incur further indebtedness during the course of our business.
 We cannot assure you that we will be able to obtain further loans at favorable terms.
-Increased borrowings, if any, may adversely affect our debtequity ratio and our ability to borrow at competitive rates.
+Increased borrowings, if any, may adversely affect our debt-equity ratio and our ability to borrow at competitive rates.
 In addition, we cannot assure you that the budgeting of our working capital requirements for a particular year will be accurate.
-There may be situations where we may underbudget our working capital requirements, which may lead to delays in arranging additional working capital requirements, loss of reputation, levy of liquidated damages and can cause an adverse effect on our cash flows.
+There may be situations where we may under-budget our working capital requirements, which may lead to delays in arranging additional working capital requirements, loss of reputation, levy of liquidated damages and can cause an adverse effect on our cash flows.

 Any failure to service our indebtedness or otherwise perform our obligations under our financing agreements entered with our lenders or which may be entered into by our Company, could trigger cross default provisions, penalties, acceleration of repayment of amounts due under such facilities which may cause an adverse effect on our business, financial condition and results of operations.
-For details of our indebtedness, please refer to the chapter titled - "Financial Indebtedness" on page 198 of this Red Herring Prospectus.
+For details of our indebtedness, please refer to the chapter titled - "Financial Indebtedness" on page 198 of this Prospectus.